kalyanapugopi716/Final-Project/README.md

 ***
 	[CSS] - A style sheet language used for describing the look and formatting of a document written in a markup language.
 ***
-	[Java Script] - A programming language of the Web.
+	[Java Script] - JavaScript is a scripting or programming language that allows you to implement complex features on web pages.
 ***

 ### CSS Frameworks